mui/material-ui/docs/src/pages/components/click-away-listener/click-away-listener-pt.md

 A demonstração a seguir usa [`Portal`](/components/portal/) para renderizar o menu suspenso em uma nova "subárvore" fora da hierarquia atual do DOM.

 {{"demo": "pages/components/click-away-listener/PortalClickAway.js"}}

+## Leading edge

+By default, the component responds to the trailing events (click + touch end).
+However, you can configure it to respond to the leading events (mouse down + touch start).

+{{"demo": "pages/components/click-away-listener/LeadingClickAway.js"}}

+> ⚠️ In this mode, only interactions on the scrollbar of the document is ignored.